krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

 [2x, or as many as need be] - Yaml has pipeline in it, but it's not all there.
 Some parts are missing [2x, or as many as need be] - Yaml has had a single random character thrown in there

+unnecessary imo but you do you - we have tests

 P2.11 - PIPELINE INSTANTIATION WITHOUT .INIT OR INTERNET CONNECTION TESTS
  - Attempt without .init
  - Attempt without internet connection

+can use without init or internet

 P2.12 - .ADD METHOD ON INEXISTENT PIPELINE TESTS
   - Try on an inexistent pipeline

+not following - what u mean - i think you mean module?  should be able to add try it out

 P2.13 - .ADD METHOD ON REPLACED PIPELINE TESTS
   - Try on an replaced pipeline

+not following - what u mean - i think you mean module?  should be able to add try it out

 P2.14 - .ADD METHOD ON FAILED PIPELINE TESTS
  - Attempt on a pipeline whose creation failed

+not following - what u mean - i think you mean module?  should be able to add try it out

 P2.15 - .ADD METHOD ON DIFFERENT PIPELINES TESTS
  - On preexistent single-module pipeline